Maniac Cop: Plot

 When McCrae and Mallory visit Jack, they tell him they think Cordell is the real killer and plan to visit the chief medical examiner at Sing Sing.
 McCrae leaves to go to the clerical room, and he is attacked by Sally, who is convinced that Cordell is going to turn on her.
 After finding an officer hanging from the ceiling, Sally is beaten to death by Cordell.
 Hearing the commotion, Jack and Mallory leave the interrogation room and find the corpses of numerous officers strewn about the halls of the building.
 Mallory goes to McCrae's car while Jack searches for Cordell, who disappears after throwing McCrae out a window, killing him.
 Jack, who looks like the one responsible for the carnage to responding officers, flees with Mallory.

 The two go to see Sing Sing's medical examiner, who admits that while he was preparing to autopsy Cordell, the officer showed faint signs of life.
-The examiner secretly released Cordell into Sally's care, convinced he was completely brain-dead.
-During the 50th annual St. Patrick's Day parade, Jack waits outside as Mallory warns Commissioner Pike and Captain Ripley about Cordell, but the two refuse to believe her and have her arrested.
+The examiner secretly released Cordell into Sally's care, convinced he was completely brain dead.
+During the 50th annual St. Patrick's Day Parade, Jack waits outside as Mallory warns Commissioner Pike and Captain Ripley about Cordell, but the two refuse to believe her and have her arrested.
 Cordell appears and fatally stabs Pike and Ripley, then targets Mallory, knifing the policeman left to guard her.
 Mallory escapes through a window, while Jack is arrested and placed in a van, which Cordell hijacks.

 Mallory and another officer chase the van, which Cordell takes to his warehouse hideout.
 Cordell attacks Mallory and Jack, kills the other officer, and tries to escape in the van when backup arrives.
-Jacks clings to the side of the van and fights for control of it, causing Cordell to drive into a suspended pipe, which impales him.
+Jack clings to the side of the van and fights for control of it, causing Cordell to drive into a suspended pipe, which impales him.
 Cordell loses control of the vehicle, which crashes into the river, and sinks.
-Afterwards, the van is fished out, and, as it is searched, Cordell's hand emerges from the water.
+Afterwards, the van is fished out; as it is searched, Cordell's hand emerges from the water.

 Later in the extended version, the mayor, confident that Cordell is dead, relaxes in his office.
-After the mayor's assistant leaves the office, Cordell silently appears from behind the curtain and murders the mayor as revenge for framing him.
+After the mayor's assistant leaves the office, Cordell silently appears from behind the curtain and kills the mayor as revenge for framing him.